gissleh/ngn4/readme.md

 i l e na
 ```

-This is equalent to the following Backus–Naur notation:
+This is equalent to the following Backus–Naur notation (which is not a format this library uses):
 ```
 <output> ::= <SV><VL><END> | <SV><CL><VL><END>
 <SC> ::= "s" | "v",